SAG Awards Fashion Will Reportedly Not Be A Repeat Of The Golden Globes

 The 24th Screen Actors Guild Awards premiere tomorrow evening, and many are wondering if the attending actresses will all wear black as they did at the Golden Globes earlier in the month.

 The 2018 Golden Globes highlighted Time’s Up, as almost every single female attendee wore black in solidarity supporting the anti-harassment movement.
-Now there is a question if women will repeat this tomorrow night at the SAGs.
+Now there is a question whether women will repeat this tomorrow night at the SAGs.

-If the Critics’ Choice Awards last week were any indication, the answer would be no. This particular even saw a wide array of colors on the red carpet, while some actresses stuck with the black theme.
+If the Critics’ Choice Awards last week were any indication, the answer would be no. This particular event saw a wide array of colors on the red carpet, while some actresses stuck with the black theme.
 Reese Witherspoon, one of the main advocates of Time’s Up, chose black for her second red carpet event of 2018 but has not yet revealed her fashion choice for the SAGs.

 Nicole Kidman, Margot Robbie, Kaley Cuoco, Gal Gadot, and Saoirse Ronan ditched their black garbs for brighter more colorful gowns at the Critics Choice Awards.